Bad (album): Side one

-"Bad"

-"Bad" was recorded and written by Jackson in as late as October 1986.
+"Bad" was written and recorded by Jackson in November 1986.
 It features drums played by John Robinson who had previously worked with Jackson and Jones on Off the Wall (1979).
-According to Jackson, it was inspired by a true story that he had read about in a newspaper article about a boy who 'was from the ghetto' and went up to a private school in Upstate New York.
-When he came back, his friends got so jealous of him that they killed him; Jackson stated that the student's death was not included in the music video.
+According to Jackson, it was inspired by a true story he had read in a newspaper about a boy from "the ghetto" who went to a private school in Upstate New York.
+When he returned, his friends were so jealous that they killed him.
 Various Jackson biographers have concluded that the story he was referring was that of Edmund Perry.
-However, Perry was not killed by kids in his neighborhood; he was killed by a plainclothes police officer when Perry and his brother allegedly attacked and badly beat the officer in a mugging attempt.
+However, Perry was not killed by children in his neighborhood; he was killed by a plainclothes police officer when Perry and his brother allegedly attacked and badly beat the officer in a mugging attempt.

-"Bad" was originally planned as a duet between Jackson and Prince, after Jones suggested they record a song together.
-Prince said in 1997 that he declined because of reservations he had with the opening line of the song: 'Your butt is mine'.
-He instead offered Jackson "Wouldn't You Love to Love Me", a song he wrote, but Jackson rejected it.
+Originally conceived under the working title of "P", "Who's Bad" was planned as a duet between Jackson and Prince, after Jones suggested they record a song together.
+Prince said in 1997 that he declined because of reservations he had with the opening line of the song, "Your butt is mine."
+Instead, he (allegedly) reworked the track to how he personally envisioned it, as well as offering Jackson "Wouldn't U Love 2 Love Me", a song he wrote that dates back to 1978, but Jackson rejected it.

-"The Way You Make Me Feel"

-"The Way You Make Me Feel" was developed by Jackson in 1985 under the working title "Hot Fever".
-It was also solely written by him and co-produced with Jones.
+"The Way You Make Me Feel" was first created by Jackson in September 1985 under the working title "Hot Fever".
+The final version of the track was recorded and worked on between late 1986 and early 1987.
+It was written by him and co-produced with Jones.
 It features horn arrangements by Jerry Hey of Seawind and other members of the group who had worked on Off the Wall and Thriller.

-"Speed Demon"

-"Speed Demon" was written and co-produced by Jackson in 1986.
+"Speed Demon" was written by Jackson in May 1986 and recorded in early 1987.
 According to Jones, Jackson wrote the song after he received a traffic ticket, which caused him to arrive late to the recording studio session.
+Upon his explanation to the studio crew, Quincy implored Michael to write about how he felt about it, to which Jackson starts writing "Speed Demon".
 The song begins with a racing-car intro, which was proposed by Christopher Currell, who plays the Synclavier on the song; he is credited for the sound effects.
 Other musicians on the song include Greg Phillinganes on synthesizer and Paulinho da Costa on percussion.